Disclaimer: I do not own HP or PJO.

 A battle broke out.
 "Fire!"
 Zoë commanded.

-I let my arrow loose, piercing the monsters neck.
+Zari let her arrow loose, piercing the monster's neck.
 Combined with the impact of all the other arrows, the manticore tumbled off the cliff, the blonde girl still on his back.

-One boy, most likely Percy Jackson, I thought, scrambled to the edge of the cliff.
+One boy, most likely Percy Jackson, she realised, scrambled to the edge of the cliff.
 "Annabeth!"
 He shouted desperately.
 Annabeth.
-With a slight jolt of shock, I realised who these two older girls were.
-Thalia and Annabeth, the two young girls, twelve and seven respectively, that we had met six years ago approximately.
+With a slight jolt of shock, she realised who these two older girls were.
+Thalia and Annabeth, the two young girls, twelve and seven respectively, that they had met six years ago approximately.
 Thalia had turned down the offer to join the Hunt, deciding to leave with Annabeth and Luke.
-I spared a glance discreetly, searching for him, before realising what I'd heard Lady Artemis say just over a year ago.
+Zari spared a glance discreetly, searching for him, before realising what she'd heard Lady Artemis say just over a year ago.

 "Luke Castellan, son of Hermes, has joined the Titan Kronos in the hopes of raising him, and bringing an end to the gods."

-Startled out of my thoughts, I looked up as the crack of gunfire rang out, from a muggle helicopter.
-The Hunters and I scattered, but Artemis simply thrust out her hand.
+Startled out of her thoughts, she looked up as the crack of gunfire rang out from a muggle helicopter.
+The Hunters scattered, but Artemis simply thrust out her hand.

 "Mortals are not allowed to witness my hunt."

 The helicopter dissolved into a flock of ravens.
-We started towards the demigods, and Zoë surveyed them, her gaze stopping on one girl.
+They started towards the demigods, and Zoë surveyed them, her gaze stopping on one girl.
 "You," she said resentfully.
-I placed a calming hand on her shoulder.
-Zoë threw me a grateful glance, before continuing.
+Zari placed a calming hand on her shoulder.
+Zoë threw her a grateful glance, before continuing.
 "Four half-bloods and a satyr, my lady."

 "Yes," Lady Artemis said.
 "Some of Chiron's campers, no doubt."

-As Zoë, the goddess, and non-hunters started conversing, I let my thoughts drift off.
+As Zoë, the goddess, and non-hunters started conversing, Zari let her thoughts drift off.
 Something wasn't right.
 Something was going to happen, something bad.
-I didn't know how, but I could tell.
-I've learnt to trust my instincts.
+She didn't know how, but she could tell.
+She'd learnt to trust her instincts.

-Lady Artemis spoke up.
+Artemis spoke up.
 "Azari," she said.
 "Stay with these two."
 She indicated to the satyr, Jackson and Thalia.
-I nodded, looking over at them.
-They seemed to be arguing.
+Zari nodded, throwing one last look at Sophie's retreating back.
+Returning her focus to the demigods, Zari realised they were arguing.

 "…might still be here!
 Did you think of that?"
 Thalia was saying angrily.
 She wiped a tear and stormed off, just as the other boy and the satyr came up to him.

-"It's green!" the younger boy cried - Nico, I think he was called - happily, observing a wound in Jackson's shoulder.
-I waited silently as the satyr fixed him up.
+"It's green!" the younger boy cried - Nico, Zari recalled, undetermined - happily, observing a wound in Jackson's shoulder.
+She waited silently as the satyr fixed him up.

 "This way."
-I lead them towards the tent.
+Zari lead them towards the tent, determined not to be too welcoming.

 "Many of us joined Lady Artemis as a result of cruelty from males.
 Broken hearts."